 Despite the potential benefits, antiplatelet therapy is not for everyone.
 People with a history of liver or kidney disease, gastrointestinal disease or peptic ulcers, high blood pressure, bleeding disorders or asthma may not be able to take aspirin or may require special dosage adjustments.

 While antiplatelets keep clots from forming by inhibiting the production of thromboxane, anticoagulants target clotting factors, which are other agents that are crucial to the blood-clotting process.
 Clotting factors are proteins made in the liver.
 These proteins can’t be created in the liver without Vitamin K – a common vitamin found in cabbage, cauliflower, spinach and other leafy green vegetables.
-Anticoagulants, such as warfarin (Coumadin) and heparin, slow clot formation by competing with Vitamin K. This inhibits the circulation of certain clotting factors with the exotic names of factors II, VII, IX and X. Recently two new anticoagulants were FDA-approved: dabigatran and rivaroxaban.
-Both are simpler to use and less risky than warfarin, but their cost restricts their widespread use.
+Anticoagulants, such as warfarin (Coumadin) and heparin, slow clot formation by competing with Vitamin K. This inhibits the circulation of certain clotting factors with the exotic names of factors II, VII, IX and X. Within the past 3 years, new anticoagulants have been approved by the FDA: dabigitran, apixaban, and rivaroxaban.
+All of these are simpler to use and less risky than warfarin (bleeding risk is lower).

 The most important and most effective thing a survivor can do is take their health into their own hands.

 Anticoagulants are considered more aggressive drugs than antiplatelets.
 They are recommended primarily for people with a high risk of stroke and people with atrial fibrillation.
-More than 2 million Americans have atrial fibrillation (AF), a rhythmic disorder of the heart where the atria (the heart’s pumping chambers) quiver instead of beat.
+More than 2.7 million Americans have atrial fibrillation (AF), an-arrhythmia of the heart where the atria (the heart’s pumping chambers) quiver instead of beat.
 As a result, not all of the blood is pumped out of the heart, allowing pools to collect in the heart chamber, where clots may form.

 An embolic stroke is a type of ischemic stroke that occurs when a piece of an atrial blood clot (embolus) is pumped out of the heart, circulates to the brain and becomes lodged in an artery.
 The American Heart Association recommends that most AF patients over age 65 receive some sort of anticoagulant therapy.